Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 However, there are plenty of strategies you can legitimately use to reduce or eliminate capital gains tax on shares.

-How much capital gains tax on shares?
+How much is capital gains tax on shares?

 The capital gains tax rate on shares and other investments is:

-Beware that basic rate taxpayers can pay CGT at the higher rate, if your gains nudge you up a tax band.
+Beware that basic-rate taxpayers can pay CGT at the higher rate, if your gains nudge you up a tax band.

 You can work it out like this: